saketh105/Data690/WORLD DEVELOPMENT EXPLORER/PART_A.md

 # Outlook:
-- Using World Development Explorer, we can examine how much electricity is used globally '''**(worlddev.xyz)**'''.
+- Using World Development Explorer, we can examine how much electricity is used globally **(worlddev.xyz)**.
 - Based on the previous ten years, the 6 countries namely Canada, United States, India, Pakistan, Sri Lanka and Afghanistan with the highest and lowest access to electricity are shown below (2010-2020) The World Bank

 # Questions to be answered: